 The Koinonia Foundation Gala is a semi-formal event where Knoxville's community leaders come together for an evening of generosity to celebrate the lifetime experience of our Legacy Camps and We Adapt Programs.
 As a network of professionals in Knox County and surrounding areas, we see an incredible opportunity to be a catalyst of change by supporting citizens with disabilities and University of Tennessee students.

 Friday, October 15th , 2021 | Bridgewater Place

-The Koinonia Foundation Gala will be held Friday, October 15th at Bridgewater Place.
-Guests will enjoy an evening of fun, fellowship, food, and dancing.
-Our Program will be led by WVLT's Amanda Hara and you will hear testimonies about the impact of our services..
+The Koinonia Foundation Gala was be held Friday, October 15th, 2022 at Bridgewater Place.
+Guests enjoyed an evening of fun, fellowship, food, and dancing.
+The Program was led by WVLT's Amanda Hara and guests heard testimonies about the impact of our services..

 Koinonia means 'fellowship' and 'caring community’ in Greek.
 This is exactly what we strive to create by providing an enriching and inclusive experience that fosters emotional, social, and physical benefits to all our participants.
 We hope that you too will join our caring community that contributes to our students, families, and citizens with disabilities in Knoxville.